Membership Has Its Privileges

 Plan to arrive at 5:00 pm.
 The ride starts 5:30 pm from Dennis Johnston Park on Riley Fuzzel in Spring.
 Plan to arrive at the park 20-30 minutes before ride start time.

 The ride will be approximately 23-30 miles long depending on the light and the group composition.
 The entire route is a protected paved bike trail.
-Pacing is easy/moderate, 14-17 mph typically.
+Pacing is easy/moderate, 14-16 mph with light traffic.
+However, the pace may be slower as we make it a priority to take care for pedestrians and other riders.
 One break point at roughly the halfway point.

 Bring plenty of water, the fountains are closed due to Covid.